-New Zealand mourns with prayer, silence one week since mosque attack
+'We are one,' says PM Ardern as New Zealand mourns with prayers, silence

 “Since the earthquakes, we’ve gone through a lot as a city and we’re a lot more caring and looking out for one another,” said James Sheehan, 62.

-Australian Brenton Tarrant, 28, a suspected white supremacist, has been charged with one murder following the attack and was remanded without a plea.

-Media reported police had initially named a survivor of the attack as the victim, requiring a change to his charge sheet.

-Writing by Praveen Menon; Editing by Lincoln Feast
+Writing by Praveen Menon; Editing by Lincoln Feast and Michael Perry